 YouTube is a great webinar promotion tool that can help you get subscribers continuously throughout the year.

 First of all, you can shoot a short video invitation to the webinar and upload it to the platform.
-This video can be further added to the registration page and social networks.
+You can add the video to the webinar registration page and other social networks.

 You may also pay creators with similar content to promote your event.
 If you’ve got some following yourself, it’s a good idea to strike a cross-marketing agreement.

-However, even if you do not have a big number of subscribers, you can still offer some non-monetary value such as an expert interview in return for their promotion.
+However, even if you do not have many subscribers, you can still offer some non-monetary value, such as an expert interview in return for their promotion.

-Ask creators to review your content and share their experience.
-The more personal their ad will be, the more people will trust your webinar to be worth viewing.
+Ask creators to review your content and share their experiences.
+The more personal their experience is, the more people will see your webinar as something worth viewing.

 It’s best to use YouTube all year round to grow your audience.
 Create short videos relevant to your niche once or twice a week.
 These will position you as an expert and entice people into participating in your webinars to learn more.